terenceponce/jquery.tweet-linkify/README.md

 Let's say you have this message:

-`This is a test tweet to @terenceponce http://t.co/something`
+`This is a test tweet to @terenceponce http://t.co/something #YOLO`

 ```html
 <p class="message">This is a test tweet to @terenceponce http://t.co/something</p>